TRUMP ACCOUNTS FOR KIDS AND THE $1000 INVESTMENT FOR NEWBORNS : WHAT PARENTS NEED TO KNOW

 How To Open A Trump Account ?

-Opening a Trump Account will be pretty straightforward.
-Parents will be able to open one for any child under age 18 at a participating bank of their choice, no need to wait until the child is born.
+Starting on July 4, 2026, parents will be able to open one for any child under age 18 at a participating bank of their choice, no need to wait until the child is born.

 And for newborns?
 If your baby is born between 2025 and 2028, they’ll automatically be enrolled when you file your tax return.
 Even better, they’ll receive a $1,000 seed investment from the government to kickstart their account, no action required beyond filing your taxes.